Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Introduction and Statement of Main Results

 To overcome this difficulty, we construct a parametrix $\rb(t)\geq 0$ in Section 4 through

 One can check $\rb(t)$ satisfies:

 Then we introduce the unknown $\epsilon(t)$ through

 For initial data, we have $\e(0)=0$.
-Therefore, the seeking of lower bound for $\rho(t)$ is reduced to close a bootstrap argument for $\e(t)$ and to show that $\e(t)$ is small for all the time.
+Therefore, the seeking of { a} lower bound for $\rho(t)$ is reduced to {closing} a bootstrap argument for $\e(t)$ and to show that $\e(t)$ is small for all the time.
 And this is proved in Section 5. \\